Moukhtar-youssef/moogle/services/indexer/README.md

 - [x] Index images

 Make a new service for images.
 Make sure to store the most important keywords of each page in the database.
 Then I'll fetch for that in the image service.

+Write the word operations in batches using multithreading